brettcodling/KubeEase/USER_GUIDE.md

 1. Click the **download icon** (download arrow)
 2. Wait while KubeEase fetches the file list from current directory
 3. **File Selection Dialog** appears showing all files/directories
+4. **Filter files** (optional):
+   - Type in the search box to filter the file list
+   - Filter is case-insensitive
+   - Click the clear button (X) to reset filter
+   - "Select All" works with filtered files only
-4. Select one or more items to download:
+5. Select one or more items to download:
    - Check individual items
-   - Use "Select All" to select everything
+   - Use "Select All" to select all (filtered) files
-5. Click "Download X file(s)" button
+6. Click "Download X file(s)" button
-6. Choose a local directory to save files
+7. Choose a local directory to save files
-7. **Overwrite Warning** (if applicable):
+8. **Overwrite Warning** (if applicable):
    - If any selected items already exist locally, a warning appears
    - Lists all items that will be overwritten
    - Choose "Cancel" to abort or "Overwrite" to proceed
-8. Files download with progress indicator
+9. Files download with progress indicator
-9. Success message shows count of downloaded files
+10. Success message shows count of downloaded files

 ---